SciML/DiffEqDocs.jl/docs/src/solvers/split_ode_solve.md

 ### OrdinaryDiffEq.jl

 - `GenericIIF1` - First order Implicit Integrating Factor method.
 Fixed timestepping only.
+Doesn't support Krylov approximation.
 - `GenericIIF2` - Second order Implicit Integrating Factor method.
 Fixed timestepping only.
+Doesn't support Krylov approximation.
 - `LawsonEuler` - First order exponential Euler scheme.
 Fixed timestepping only.
 - `NorsettEuler` - First order exponential-RK scheme.
 Fixed timestepping only.
 Alias: `ETD1`.
-- `ETD2` - Second order Exponential Time Differencing method.
+- `ETD2` - Second order Exponential Time Differencing method (in development).
 Fixed timestepping only.
+Doesn't support Krylov approximation.
 - `ETDRK2` - 2nd order exponential-RK scheme.
 Fixed timestepping only.
 - `ETDRK3` - 3rd order exponential-RK scheme.
 Fixed timestepping only.
 - `ETDRK4` - 4th order exponential-RK scheme.
 Fixed timestepping only.
 - `HochOst4` - 4th order exponential-RK scheme with stiff order 4.
 Fixed
   timestepping only.
-- `Exprb32` - 3rd order adaptive Exponential Rosenbrock scheme (broken at the moment).
+- `Exprb32` - 3rd order adaptive Exponential Rosenbrock scheme (in development).
-- `Exprb43` - 4th order adaptive Exponential Rosenbrock scheme (broken at the moment).
+- `Exprb43` - 4th order adaptive Exponential Rosenbrock scheme (in development).

 Note that the generic algorithms `GenericIIF1` and `GenericIIF2` allow for a choice of `nlsolve`.

 By default, the exponential methods cache matrix functions such as `exp(dt*A)` to accelerate the time stepping for small systems.
 For large systems, using Krylov-based versions of the methods can allow for lazy calculation of `exp(dt*A)*v` and similar entities, and thus improve performance.
-The algorithms that support this are: `LawsonEuler`, `NorsettEuler`, `ETDRK2`, `ETDRK3`, `ETDRK4`, `HochOst4`, `Exprb32` and `Exprb43`.

 To tell a solver to use Krylov methods, pass `krylov=true` to its constructor.
 You can also manually set the size of the Krylov subspace by setting the `m` parameter, which